meteor/galaxy-docs/content/dns.md

 *Note:* If you decide to host directly on a root domain, you will likely want to forward `www` to your root domain by setting up URL redirection (see above).

-For [SSL (recommended)](encryption.html), enable LetsEncrypt using our integration or upload your own certificate.
+[We recommend you use SSL](encryption.html) as a best practice.
+You can either enable LetsEncrypt using our integration or upload your own certificate.

 <h2 id="dns-propagation">DNS propagation</h2>

 DNS is distributed and cooperative, and it takes time for the world to see your changes.
 In many countries, it usually updates within about 30 minutes, but it can take up to 24 hours or even longer in some circumstances (depending on the record's TTL).

 You can check your ALIAS (or ANAME or CNAME) independently of your app in the terminal by typing `dig +show www.mycompany.com`.
 If your `ANSWER SECTION` includes a record like this, you are in good shape:

 ```
 www.mycompany.com.
 1800   IN    CNAME        galaxy-ingress.meteor.com.
 ```

-<h2 id="testing">Testing locally</h2>
+<h2 id="testing">Testing your DNS changes</h2>

 A quick way to test that your app is working is by modifying the `/etc/hosts` file to resolve your app's hostname to the Galaxy load balancer's IP address directly.
 Note that this will only affect your local machine.